DSD-DBS/capella-dockerimages/README.md

      - `libwebkit2gtk-4.0-37` in the version `2.32.4`

     For this reason, we use the version `2.28.1` of the two libraries in our container.
 There are some companies that restrict access to the latest versions only.
 In such a case you have to download the followings packages with the command `apt download` manually (outside the company network) and inject them manually into the container.
 Please refer to [Download older packages manually](#debian_packages).
-6) Build the Dockerimage.
+6) Build the Docker image.
 If you have applied Step 5, please use the following command:
     ```
     docker build -t capella/base capella --build-arg INJECT_PACKAGES=true
     ```